patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 ### Requirements

-Only Python 3 is needed, which includes the unittests library.
+Only Python 3 is needed, which includes the unittest library.

-The project has been tested under Python 3.9, although it should run with other Python 3.x variants.
+The project has been tested under Python 3.9, although it should run with other Python 3 variants (3.4 or newer).